 You got a lot of plugs in for that book today.

-I mean, but well, apparently your book is being read by people in Congress because it was quoted in a recent hearing, I think by Congressman McClintock.
+Well, apparently, your book is being read by people in Congress because it was quoted in a recent hearing, I think, by Congressman McClintock.

 There's no evidence that he colluded in the bowels of the Kremlin with Vladimir Putin to steal the election.

-But there is evidence, as you pointed out many times, Sean, of Hillary Russian collusion.
+But there is evidence, as you've pointed out many times, Sean, of Hillary Russian collusion.

-She paid for phony Russian information and then delivered it to the FBI and the Department of Justice to frame Donald Trump and and the DOJ and FBI knew it was fabricated.
+She paid for phony Russian information and then delivered it to the FBI and the Department of Justice to frame Donald Trump.

-So are we now getting to the point where we might find a little equal justice, David Schoen act an equal application of our laws with Devin Nunes saying criminal referrals are coming down for people with Pfizer abuse and those that lied to Congress?
+So are we now getting to the point where we might find a little equal justice, David shown an equal application of our laws with Devin Nunes saying criminal referrals are coming down for people with FISA abuse and those that lied to Congress?

 I'll believe it when I see it.

-You asked the question, what significance should we have on this bipartisan report now by the Senate?
+You asked the question, what significance do we have on this bipartisan report now by the Senate?

 They found no collusion.